AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 Here are some examples of search formats for complex queries:

-* To display all assets with multiple facets fields (for example: title=John Doe and creator tool = Adobe Photoshop): `title:"John Doe" creatortool : Adobe*`
+* To display all assets with multiple facets fields (for example: title=John Doe and creator tool = Adobe Photoshop): `title:"John Doe" creatortool:Adobe*`
 * To display all assets when the facets value is not a single word but a sentence (for example: title=Scott Reynolds): `title:"Scott Reynolds"`
 * To display assets with multiple values of a single property (for example: title=Scott Reynolds or John Doe): `title:"Scott Reynolds" OR "John Doe"`
 * To display assets with property values starting with a specific string (for example: title is Scott Reynolds): `title:Scott*`